 - Institutions should establish a reserve account for maintenance and capital renewal as part of the initial agreement to build and/or finance a facility. - 2.
 Cost-effective approaches that are more common in the private sector should be encouraged within both higher education and government agency environments.
 In addition, standards should be developed to reduce the need for customized design and frequent remodeling of spaces.
-These measures can help mitigate the impact of changes in program focus and technology developments over time. - New construction should be evaluated in light of existing capital renewal needs, requirements for ongoing maintenance and operations, and alternatives for reallocation or renovation of space. - Facility condition assessments should include a methodology for determining priorities for buildings and systems that can be related to program or mission goals.

-5. To enhance and support decision processes related to facilities, wherever possible, institutions should explore and use the excellent facilities models that private firms and consultants, government agencies, and many higher education institutions have developed to predict and manage capital renewal and deferred maintenance needs.
-Most of these models are as adaptable to small private colleges as they are to large public universities.
+These measures can help mitigate the impact of changes in program focus and technology developments over time. - New construction should be evaluated in light of existing capital renewal needs, requirements for ongoing maintenance and operations, and alternatives for reallocation or renovation of space. - Facility condition assessments should include a methodology for determining priorities for buildings and systems that can be related to program or mission goals. - 5.
+To enhance and support decision processes related to facilities, wherever possible, institutions should explore and use the excellent facilities models that private firms and consultants, government agencies, and many higher education institutions have developed to predict and manage capital renewal and deferred provide a significant benefit to decision makers, particularly if that strategy is reviewed and updated regularly.
+Such a strategy can create a firm foundation for those whose job it is to plan and maintain facilities as well as for the consultants, architects, engineers, and contractors in the industry who design and construct the buildings.
+And-perhaps most importantly-an asset investment strategy will lay a solid basis for decision making for those boards, legislatures, trustees, and others who must be convinced to locate and maintain the resources that are needed to support the facilities portfolio over time.